fantasy8-me/google-glass/mirror-api-glassware/README.md

     >>com.rightcode.shoppinglist.glass - Root package.

-    >>com.rightcode.shoppinglist.glass.ref - Package used to host all classes from original sample mirror api project.
+    >>com.rightcode.shoppinglist.glass.ref - Host all classes from original sample mirror api project provided by google

     >>com.rightcode.shoppinglist.glass.dao - Contains the dao object, for now, just CardDao.

     >>com.rightcode.shoppinglist.glass.model - Contains the model, for now, only one model defined.

-    >>com.rightcode.shoppinglist.glass.service - Contains the service interface and implementation.
+    >>com.rightcode.shoppinglist.glass.service - Contains the service interface and implementation

     >>com.rightcode.shoppinglist.glass.util - Contains all utility class.

-    >>com.rightcode.shoppinglist.glass.vm - Contains all vm page, vm page is used to define the UI of all Cards.
+    >>com.rightcode.shoppinglist.glass.vm - Contains all vm pages, vm page is used to define the UI of all Cards.

     >Resources Files :